ankesh06g/SalesforceIndex/Notes/Admin/5_ProcessBuilder.md

 1. Can't delete a record
 2. Can't update unrelated records
 3. Sheduled Actions are not available for update records trigger

+>Apex Trigger required instead of a Process Builder Process when an action needs to be taken on a delete or undelete, or before a DML operation is executed.